PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 The day of Atonement in the Old Testament represents the finished work of the Lord Jesus Christ on the cross.
 On the day of Atonement, described in Leviticus 16, the high priest would perform ceremonial acts on behalf of all of the Israelites.
 The high priest acted as a mediator between God and the people, serving as a picture of the true Mediator between God and man, the Lord Jesus Christ.
 1 Timothy 2:5 tells us that "there is one God and one Mediator between God and men, the man Christ Jesus, who gave Himself a ransom for all".

 The high priest would take two goats.
 One of the goats would be killed as a sin offering on behalf of the people.
-This picture represents the satisfaction of righteous judgement of God on sin, where the judgement of God fell on another—the animal being killed.
+This picture represents the satisfaction of the righteous judgement of God on sin, where the judgement of God fell on another—the animal being killed.
 We know that the Lord Jesus Christ is the One true offering for sin, the "Lamb of God who takes away the sin of the world!"

 The high priest would then take the other goat and confess over it all of the sins of the people.
 In this picture the sin of all of the Israelites was removed from them and placed upon the goat.
 The goat would then be sent out of the camp, into the wilderness, representing how our sin is separated from us.
 This act represents how our sin ultimately fell on the Lord Jesus Christ.
 "For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him" (2 Corinthians 5:21).

 It is crucially important for us to see that the year of Jubilee began on the day of Atonement.
 Our basis for entering into Jubilee—into liberty—is the finished work of the Lord Jesus Christ.
 We need to see what He has accomplished for us in His death on the cross and resurrection.
 And we need to stand upon that.
 We need to receive this free gift of His atoning work.

-If we are not standing on the finished and complete work of the Lord Jesus Christ, then any of our effort in moving forward in the Christian life will be based in the working of our flesh.
+If we haven't made the finished and complete work of the Lord Jesus the foundation for our life, then any of our effort in moving forward in the Christian life will be based in the working of our flesh.
 We will try to please God in our flesh.
 We will try to move forward in our own strength.
 But this only takes us out of liberty and into bondage.
 In Romans 7 the Apostle Paul speaks of a Christian trying to move forward in their own strength.
 He is in despair, saying "the good that I will to do, I do not do; but the evil I will not to do, that I practice."
 He longs to do what is good, but finds no power to do it—"for to will is present with me, but how to perform what is good I do not find."
 He ends by declaring, "O wretched man that I am!
 Who will deliver me from this body of death?"
 Brothers and sisters, we need to see that attempting to progress in the Christian life according to our flesh will only bring us into bondage.
-We need to stand on the finished work of the Lord Jesus Christ.
 When the Apostle Paul cried out "who will deliver me...!", we need to see the Lord Jesus standing in that place—the One who came to fully deliver us out of all bondage, and bring us into the "glorious liberty of the children of God".

-Let us enter into His rest.
-Let us cease from all of our own working!
+We are indeed so weak and so incapable.
+But Christ is so capable.

+In Galatians 2:20 the Apostle Paul says "I have been crucified with Christ; it is no longer I who live, but Christ lives in me".
+The judgement of God on our flesh was that it is only good to be crucified.
+This is Gods estimation of the worth of our flesh.
+It's only good to be crucified.
+Don't try and justify yourself in the presence of God through your own works.
+Instead, accept Gods estimation of it's worth, abandon all trust in yourself, and by faith receive the gift of God.
+As we begin to, by faith, stand upon the finished work of the Lord Jesus, we receive an indescribably empowerment.
+"It is no longer I who live, but Christ lives in me."
+The room that we have now vacated, Christ comes in to fill.
+He becomes our life.
+He lives in us.
+Where we could only fall short before, we start to see victory, as the Victorious One lives out His life within us.

+A brother named Watchman Nee wrote the following, in the book *The Life That Wins*.

+> Have there been sufficient proofs of your inability?
+He wants you to see your inability so that you may at least confess, "O God, I am not able."
+For a person to be saved, he needs first to confess that he is not able to save himself.
+Likewise, for one to overcome, he must also first acknowledge his inability.
+And as soon as one comes to this point, God will immediately commence working.\
+> \
+> God gave the law to men for two thousand years.
+What was the purpose of God's giving the Ten Commandments to the children of Israel?
+He gave them these not for them to keep but for them to break.
+How is it so?
+Because God knew men could not keep these commandments; He knew they were all sinners.
+But men would not accept God's verdict until they had failed in their own eyes; only then would they confess that they were sinners.\
+> \
+> The book of Romans tells us that God gave the law not for men to keep but for them to violate.
+After they failed to keep the law, they had to accept God's verdict and capitulate.
+God used two thousand years of human history to cause men to know their inability before He could give Christ to men for them to accept Him and be saved.\
+> \
+> Do not fancy that you are able to change yourself to be a little better.
+Even after fifty years you will still be the same.
+Victory is Christ living in and for you.
+You may therefore say, Thank God, I cannot, but *Christ* can.

+When the Lord Jesus was dying on the cross He cried out "it is finished!"
+He went through this to lay a foundation—a glorious foundation—upon which all may find liberty and freedom.
+Is your life built upon this foundation?

-> "For he who has entered His rest has himself also ceased from his works as God did from His."\
+The Lord is inviting us into His rest.
+He says, "he who was entered His rest has himself also ceased from his works as God did from His" (Hebrews 4:10).
+Cease from your works and enter into His rest!
+The day of Atonement is here!
+See Christ ushering us into the year of Jubilee!

+See the heart of the Lord.
+He paid such a price on the cross, and performed such a great work, to give you liberty.
+Would you receive it?
+Would it be the most precious thing to you?
+The love of the Lord beckons you to receive Him into your life, and to make Him your foundation.

+> Not I, but Christ be honored, loved, exalted,\
+> Not I, but Christ be seen, be known, and heard;\
+> Not I, but Christ in every look and action,\
+> Not I, but Christ in every thought and word.\
+> \
+> Oh, to be saved from myself, dear Lord,\
+> Oh, to be lost in Thee,\
+> Oh, that it may be no more I,\
+> But Christ that lives in me.\
+> \
-> — Hebrews 4:10
+> — A.B.
+Simpson